nbuggia/baron-blog/README.md

 A full-featured, yet minimalist, blog engine for developers

 I know what you're thinking, the world doesn't need another Ruby blog engine.
-And, okay, you're right, however Baron is a little bit different from all the others in that it is a lot more full-featured, and still only a scant 400 lines of easy-to-ready code.
+And, okay, you're right, however Baron is a little bit different in that it is more full-featured, and still only a scant 400 lines of easy-to-ready code.

 **Features**
 * Publish to heroku (or similar PaaS) using Git
-* Author articles or custom pages in markdown, text or HTML
+* Author articles or custom pages in markdown or HTML
 * Article categories supported by simply putting articles in a folder
 * Many permalink formats are supported, including a custom prefix and several date formats
-* 301 or 302 redirects are support for easy porting from your current blog
+* 301 or 302 redirects are supported for easy porting from your current blog
 * SEO optimized with built-in support for Robots.txt, Google Analytics, Google web master tools
 * Easy to customize the look & feel via a common site layout template